 Travel-wise, this is a Mile End setting with strong bus and Underground connectivity, which helps older students who commute independently.
 For younger pupils, families typically prioritise the safest walking route and the practicality of drop-off and pick-up given local traffic patterns.

 Competition for places is real.
-The dataset shows 1,127 applications for 211 Year 7 offers, plus oversubscription at primary entry.
+The figures show 1,127 applications for 211 Year 7 offers, plus oversubscription at primary entry.
 Families should read the oversubscription criteria carefully and have realistic fallbacks.

 A structured culture will suit some better than others.
 The school explicitly positions itself around strict routines and high expectations.
 For pupils who prefer looser boundaries or need a softer pace, it is worth probing how support is personalised day to day.